 There are several types of insurance in Switzerland.
 But which types of insurance are really mandatory and which are optional?

-Please note that Switzerland is unique in that obligations regarding taking out insurance may vary from canton to canton.
+Switzerland is also unique in that obligations to take out insurance may vary from canton to canton.

 Mandatory for everyone